-(vii) Matehuapil
+(vi) Matehuapil

 During 2007, the Company was successful in its bid to acquire a 100% interest in the Matehuapil claim.
 An initial payment of \$117,572 was paid, representing 20% of the purchase price.
 The Company was required to put up two bonds ("Mineral property deposit"), one in the amount of \$446,964 representing four pending instalment payments of 20% each to be paid in six month instalments from the issuance of title and one in the amount of \$138,929 to pay for the purchase of an NSR royalty.
 During 2008, the Company paid the remainder of the purchase price outright.
 The bond in the amount of \$446,964 was returned to the Company and the bond for the purchase of the NSR royalty will remain in place until the NSR is purchased.
-The Company subsequently entered into an agreement with Golden Minerals Company ("Golden Minerals") formerly Apex Silver Mines Limited to earn a 60% interest.
-Golden Minerals must incur exploration expenditures of US\$2,600,000 by December 1, 2013 and make cash payments of Mexican pesos \$3,312,000 by July 10, 2009 (received).
-The Company recorded a write-down in 2012 of \$271,979 (2011 - \$Nil).
+The Company then entered into an agreement with Golden Minerals Company ("Golden Minerals") formerly Apex Silver Mines Limited to earn a 60% interest.
+In 2013, Golden Minerals terminated the agreement.
+Subsequently, the Company abandoned the claims and recorded a write-down of \$39,583 (2012 - \$271,979).
+The Company is in the process of having the bond for the purchase of the NSR royalty released.